-She discovered yoga whilst studying for a Doctorate in 2006.
+She discovered yoga whilst studying for her Doctorate in 2006.
 At first, she was looking for a physical challenge and hoped for some increased flexibility and toning to complement her main hobby – running.

 However, she quickly came to realise the mental, emotional and spiritual benefits of regular yoga practice whilst under the instruction of Ulrica Ask in Newcastle.
 Since then, she has practised various forms of yoga including Hatha, Bikram, Ashtanga, Kundalini and Power yoga, as well as pregnancy and postnatal classes with Babs Lehner-Platts in Fleet.

 Jane has also worked as a Clinical Psychologist for the NHS since qualifying in 2009 and practises ‘third wave’ Cognitive Behavioural Therapies.
-She places a strong focus on mindfulnes-based practices both clinically and in workforce development within her NHS role.
+She places a strong focus on mindfulness-based practices both clinically and in workforce development within her NHS role.